Tomomi Manako: 1999

 Manako switched to the 250cc class riding a Yamaha for Team Kurz.
 However the bike was underpowered and uncompetitive against the works machines of the day, and Manako could only manage a best finish of 8th.
 He ended his final world championship season in 15th place.

 2000

-He returned to Japanese domestic racing, this time with Kawasaki where he ran a ZX-9R, scoring a 3rd and a 5th.
+Manako returned to Japanese domestic racing, this time with Kawasaki where he ran a ZX-9R, scoring a 3rd and a 5th.
 He also piloted a ZX-12R to 14th place in the Suzuka 8 Hours endurance race with Shigeru Yamashita.

 Post-racing career

-His association with Kawasaki lead to him becoming Chief Development Rider for their 2007 ZX-6R, launched in December 2006.
+Manako's association with Kawasaki lead to him becoming Chief Development Rider for their 2007 ZX-6R, launched in December 2006.